appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/firebase-app-distribution.md

 ### Output Variables

-The **Firebase App Distribution** step does not produce any output variables.
-If the app is successfully distributed, the step will succeed.
-Otherwise, it will fail.
+The **Firebase App Distribution** step generates no output variables.
+The step succeeds if the app is distributed successfully; otherwise, it fails.

 ---